hughfdjackson/curried/README.md

 * tail

-Get the last element of an array
+Get all but the first element of an array.

 * initial